PoojaPatkar21/Cafe-Espro-Sales-Analytics--Power-BI-/README.md

 4. Data-Driven Decision Making – Helps in monitoring key aspects for understanding Café trends.

 ## Dataset Overview
-⭐ Excel file: Cafe Espro.
+⭐ Excel file- Cafe Espro.xlsx

 ⭐ The dataset used for this project includes transactional data with the following columns:
 1.	transaction_id – Unique identifier for each transaction